 This course takes you back to the times when Granny Midwife’s was around, we looked at the history of midwifery and midwifery today.

-I am glad that I went on to do this course as I definitely learnt somethings that I can bring into my world as a doula, as a mother, as a sister and as a friend.
+I definitely learnt somethings that I can bring into my world as a doula, as a mother, as a sister and as a friend.

 I’m not 100% sure, but from my knowledge, I think I’m the first to do 2 doula preparation courses and the first to graduate with Abuela Doula’s and here I am standing strong within my role supporting all women and their families to have a positive pregnancy, birth and post-birth experience because this is what I love to do.